suvaw/bootstrap/site/content/docs/5.0/layout/css-grid.md

 - Disable the default grid system by setting `$enable-grid-classes: false`.
 - Enable the CSS Grid by setting `$enable-cssgrid: true` and recompiling your Sass.
 - Replace instances of `.row` with `.grid`. `.grid`s set `display: grid` and create a `grid-template` that you build on with your HTML.
-- The number of columns and the width of the gutters are set via CSS variables on the `.grid`, which means you can customize those values on the fly: `--columns` and `--gutter`.
+- The number of columns and the width of the gutters are set via CSS variables on the `.grid`, which means you can customize those values on the fly: `--columns` and `--gap`.

 ## Key differences